 There is a time limit of 6 months from the date of the grant of probate.

 In some cases, the grant may not be taken out immediately.
 It is always a good idea to ask the Probate registry to enter a standing search against the person who died.
 A standing search lasts for 6 months and will tell you when the grant of probate has been made.
 It will also provide a copy of the Will.
 Standing searches can be renewed and there is a small fee to pay in each case.

 Claims can be made out of time but there is no guarantee a court would accept your claim and late claims also prevent you from using all of the provisions in the Inheritance Act.

-We have a specialist team of contentious probate lawyers.
-We have been bringing and defending Inheritance Act claims for many years and have been involved in particularly complex Inheritance Act claims, including those involving:
+We have a specialist team of contentious probate lawyers and have been bringing and defending Inheritance Act claims for many years including complex Inheritance Act claims, such as those involving: